ku-sldg/plih/_posts/2016-06-13-Notations-and-Preliminaries.md

 ### Inference Rules

-Inference rules define immediate consequences like the definition of \&\&-introduction:
+Inference rules define immediate consequences like the definition of `&&`-introduction:

 {% highlight text %}
 A -> B -> A && B